-3.17 BAN ON THE SELLING OF BELOW COST ALCOHOL
+III.XVIII BAN ON THE SELLING OF ALCOHOL BELOW THE COST OF DUTY + VAT

 The Government launched its Alcohol Strategy which was published on 17th July 2013 following the analysis of all the consultation responses received and concluded that a policy was needed to reshape the approach to alcohol and specifically reduce the number of people drinking to excess.
 The Alcohol Strategy is targeted at harmful and hazardous consumers and aimed to limit the impact on responsible consumers.
 The document set out its intention to ban below cost selling to tackle the worst examples of sales of cheap alcohol.
+This ban came into force on the 28th May, 2014.